Deep Reinforcement Learning for Bipedal Locomotion: A Brief Survey: Deep reinforcement learning algorithms

 \section{Deep reinforcement learning algorithms}

-The advancement and development of RL is crucial for bipedal locomotion.
-Specifically, advancements in deep learning provide deep NNs serving as function approximators to empower RL with the capability to handle tasks characterised by high-dimensional and continuous spaces, by efficiently discovering condensed, low-dimensional representations of complex data.
-In comparison to other robots of different morphologies, such as wheeled robots, bipedal robots feature much higher DoFs and continuously interact with environments, which results in higher requirements for the DRL algorithms.
-Especially in the legged locomotion field, policy gradient-based algorithms are prevalent in the field of bipedal locomotion.
+The advancement and development of RL are crucial for bipedal locomotion.
+Specifically, advances in deep learning provide deep NNs that serve as function approximators, enabling RL to handle tasks characterised by high-dimensional and continuous spaces by efficiently discovering condensed, low-dimensional representations of complex data.
+In comparison with other robots of different morphologies, such as wheeled robots, bipedal robots possess far higher DoFs and continuously interact with their environments, which results in greater demands on DRL algorithms.
+In particular, within legged locomotion, policy-gradient-based algorithms are prevalent in bipedal locomotion research.

 Designing an effective NN architecture is essential for tackling complex bipedal locomotion tasks.
-Multi-layer perceptrons (MLP), a fundamental NN, excel in straightforward regression tasks with lower computational resource demands.
-A comprehensive comparison between MLP and the memory-based NN, LSTM reveals that MLPs have an advantage in convergence speed for tasks \cite{2023_Rohan_sim2real_currentdecompose}.
-However, LSTM, as a variant of Recurrent Neural Networks (RNN), is adept at processing data associated with time, effectively relating different states across time, and modelling key physical properties vital for periodical gaits \cite{2021_siekmann_sim2real_nonreference_perodicreward_DRL_e2e_LSTM_PPO_cassie} and successful sim-to-real transfer in bipedal locomotion.
-Additionally, Convolutional Neural Networks (CNN) specialise in spatial data processing, particularly for image-related tasks, making them highly suitable for environments where visual perception is crucial.
-This diverse range of NN architectures highlights the importance of selecting the appropriate model based on the specific requirements of the bipedal locomotion tasks.
+Multi-Layer Perceptrons (MLPs), a fundamental NN structure, excel in straightforward regression tasks with lower computational resource requirements.
+A comprehensive comparison between MLPs and the memory-based NN LSTM reveals that MLPs have an advantage in convergence speed for many tasks \cite{2023_Rohan_sim2real_currentdecompose}.
+However, LSTMs, as variants of Recurrent Neural Networks (RNNs), are adept at processing time-associated data, effectively relating different states across time and modelling key physical properties vital for periodic gaits \cite{2021_siekmann_sim2real_nonreference_perodicreward_DRL_e2e_LSTM_PPO_cassie} and successful sim-to-real transfer in bipedal locomotion.
+Additionally, Convolutional Neural Networks (CNNs) specialise in spatial data processing, particularly for image-related tasks, making them highly suitable for environments where visual perception is crucial.
+This diversity of NN architectures highlights the importance of selecting an appropriate model based on the specific requirements of bipedal locomotion tasks.